Birkbeck2/web-development/README.md

    └─ basic-html
       ├─ basic-html-instructions.md
-      ├─ road-users.test.js                       // first part of filename should match file to test └─ answers                                  // the contents of this folder are git-ignored ├─ web-development-basic-html-student1   // this can be a Git repository │  └─ road-users.html                    // this file will be tested ├─ web-development-basic-html-student2
+      ├─ road-users.test.js                       // first part of filename should match file to test └─ submission                               // the contents of this folder are git-ignored ├─ web-development-basic-html-student1   // this can be a Git repository │  └─ road-users.html                    // this file will be tested ├─ web-development-basic-html-student2
          │  └─ road-users.html                    // this file will be tested too
-         └─ web-development-basic-html-instructor // make an private/internal instructor repository
+         └─ web-development-basic-html-instructor // make a private/internal instructor repository
-            │                                     // with correct answers, to test your tests └─ road-users.html                    // this file will be tested too
+            │                                     // with correct submission, to test your tests └─ road-users.html                    // this file will be tested too
 ```